archeopternix/crudgen/README.md

            --cfgpath string       path to config files (default "./config/") --module-path string   path where the modules are stored (default "./modules/") --module-pkg string    crudgen modules package in github.com (default "https://github.com/archeopternix/crudgen-modules.git")

+### run
+The application will be generated (generate all) and the main() will be executed.
+If there is a webserver needed the option flag port could be used.

+    Usage:
+      crudgen run [flags]

+    Flags:
+      -h, --help         help for run
+          --port int16   Port to be used by webserver (default 8080)

 ### add command group
 These are the commands that can be utilized to add, relations, entities and fields: